kidskoding/blockchain-network/README.md

 # blockchain-network

-A blockchain network built using Rust!
+A decentralized blockchain network built using Rust!